 The IRS also created a new publication – Publication 15-T, Federal Income Tax Withholding Methods – to explain how withholding is calculated with the prior year and 2020 Forms W-4.
-A nearly final version of the publication was released on November 4.
-The final version, which will include the 2020 withholding tables, is expected to be released in mid-December.
+The final version of the publication, which includes the 2020 withholding tables, was released in mid-December.

 - Sample Letter for employers to explain the 2020 Form W-4 to their employees

 - Payroll Currently, Issue 1, Vol. 28, "IRS Releases Publication 15-T": The IRS released the final version of the 2020 Publication 15-T, which describes how to figure federal income tax withholding on wages paid beginning January 1, 2020.

 - Payroll Currently, Issue 1, Vol. 28, "States React and Adjust to Federal 2020 Form W-4": The 2020 Form W-4 is greatly impacting states that do not have their own state form and rely on the federal form, and states that do have their own form but accept the federal form as a substitute.